 Before becoming an attorney, Andrew had a brief, but rewarding, career as a high school Latin teacher.
 He left teaching to work as a property and casualty adjuster and supervisor.
 As a field adjuster, Andrew handled high-exposure liability claims.
 When he became a supervisor, his role expanded to include both property and liability claims, including oversight of litigation.
 During law school, Andrew was an extern law clerk for Justice Ming Chin of the California Supreme Court.

 Today, Andrew’s practice focuses on insurance bad faith defense and coverage analysis.
 In addition to insurance litigation, he has handled employment cases, real estate disputes, and business litigation, including a variety of HOA-related matters.
-Outside of the office, he serves on the board of directors of his local HOA.
 To relax, Andrew enjoys walking in the hills and canyons of the Bay Area with his dog Charlie.

 U.S. District Courts for Central, Eastern and Northern Districts of California